decentraland/documentation-creators/docs/development-guide/2022-02-02-smart-wearables.md

   - female
   - both
 - `collectionAddress`: The ethereum address of the published collection of wearables.
 This address is assigned once publishing, it can be left blank.

+## The thumbnail

+You must include an image named `thumbnail.png` at root level in your folder.
+This image will be shown both in the backpack and the marketplace, to represent your wearable in 2d.
+The recommended required image size is 1024x1024.

+Chose an image that sets player expectations and properly represents your creation.

 ## The Preview